 - Then in 2010, Burton became the head coach at Portland State where he coached through the 2014 season.

-Paul Sunderland joins Pac-12 Networks doing play-by-play for baseball, men’s basketball, men’s and women’s tennis, track and field and women’s volleyball.
+Paul Sunderland supports the production of Pac-12 Networks baseball telecasts, with his play-by-play work for men’s basketball, men’s and women’s tennis, track and field and women’s volleyball.

 - The broadcast veteran has covered almost every major sport in Southern California for Fox Sports Net and NBC.